 “If we made an error on the map or in the communications, I apologize for the confusion – although I do have [to] point out that the lot in question is still being finalized and thus should have caused little parking challenges this semester,” Reeves said over email.

 “We monitor closely so that we can effectively balance parking demand with supply.
 As a matter of fact, we actually count ‘lot usage’ almost daily,” Reeves continued.
 In the weeks since the new faculty and staff lot opened it has experienced light to moderate usage during UWG operating hours but does not regularly reach full capacity.

 The smaller lot adjacent to the new lot that was designated “open parking” at the beginning of 2018 following the relocation of UWG’s electric substation.
 During the faculty lot’s construction, the student lot was redesignated exclusively to construction vehicles until the new lot was opened in November, whereupon it was redesignated open parking.

 Not all students voiced negative comments on the lot’s construction, one student telling The WOLF News that despite the mistake he still thought the extra spaces and covered entrance to the Campus Center was overall “a really good thing.”

 However, complaints about parking availability have been consistent for some time.
-UWG students reported parking as the 2nd highest negative at UWG on the 2017 National Survey for Student Engagement.
+UWG students reported it as the 2nd highest negative at UWG on the 2017 National Survey for Student Engagement.
 Speaking to SGA earlier this year, Reeves said UWG’s parking issue is not availability but convenience.

-“We actually have a lot of parking spaces, when you ask students that they don’t feel that way because most of them are on the other side of campus,” Reeves said.
+“We actually have a lot of spaces, when you ask students that they don’t feel that way because most of them are on the other side of campus,” Reeves said.

 <pre>Bode Brooks is an international award winning investigative reporter.
 You can hear more from him on The Power Hour this Tuesday night at 8pm. </pre>